Skip to Main Content

 But what would happen to Marlon's business if something happened to Marlon?

-Although Marlon is fictional, this is just one of the critical questions that Jennifer Schuchart, First Horizon Bank Market President, and Paul Lankau, a Financial Advisor at First Horizon Advisors Inc., ask business owners when they sit down to make or update a succession plan.
+Although Marlon is fictional, this is just one of the critical questions that Renee Drake, Director of Commercial Banking at First Horizon Bank, and Paul Lankau, a Financial Advisor at First Horizon Advisors Inc., ask business owners when they sit down to discuss a succession plan.

 In many ways, making a succession plan is just like making a business plan – but perhaps even more important.

 Indeed, 72% of business owners have not made a succession plan, according to Securian Financial Group.
-Those who have one may not have kept it up to date, Schuchart says.
+Those who have one may not have kept it up to date, Drake says.

-Here are some of the critical questions Schuchart uses to get business owners planning for the future:
+Here are some of the critical questions Drake uses to get business owners planning for the future:

 1. Would your business be able to continue operating without you?